theostos/FACS-synthetic-classifier/README.md

 LLMs are increasingly used in projects involving **direct user interaction**, typically through chatbots, and sometimes augmented with Automatic Speech Recognition (ASR), Text-to-Speech (TTS), and audio-to-video models.

-However, this underlying LLM often **lack access to crucial user inputs** such as voice and facial expressions, leaving it unaware of important aspects of user input [[16](#16)].
+However, these underlying models often **lack access to crucial user inputs** such as voice and facial expressions, leaving them unaware of important aspects of user input [[16](#16)].
 Similar closely related questions also arise in the field of Human-Robot Interaction (HRI) [[19](#19)].

 Additionally, these inputs contain key information that could enable the LLM to handle **interruptions**, **be interrupted**, or **detect turn-taking signals** [[14](#14)].
-Furthermore, if the modeled agent needs to express emotion, while maintaining low-latency, it could very useful to directly implement some sort of TTS and emotion directly as outputs of the model.
+Furthermore, if the modeled agent needs to express emotion, while maintaining low-latency, it could be very useful to directly implement some sort of TTS and emotion directly as outputs of the model.

 The main goal of this repository is to experiment with the specific challenge of making an LLM both **aware of facial expressions** as input and capable of **facial expressiveness** as output.